Tuesday, August 4, 2009

 Careless or captured?
+(A 2009 repeat)

 Despite deep cynicism about those backing Gordon Campbell's Liberals, I've long held respect for the writing of Vaughn Palmer.
 My reservoir of appreciation seems now to have run dry.
 He has been bright, skilled and articulate, usually worth reading throughout 35 years with the Vancouver Sun.